parrt/msds692/notes/webanalytics.md

     ...
 ```

-To keep track of the page views, use a `Counter` object that we used previously to keep track of a word histogram:
+To keep track of the page views, use a `Counter` object initialized as a global variable:

 ```python
 pageviews = Counter()
 ```

 You will have to modify `track()` so that it updates `pageviews`.
-The `dashboard()` function can then create and return an HTML table **string** that shows the histogram:
+The `dashboard()` function can then create and return an HTML table string that shows the histogram such as:

 <img src=figures/dashboard.png width=150>